asuka-boop/hello-world/README.md

 Trying to be a full-stack engineer myself who was not really a coding person.

-Ah...I forgot that I'm not evena real 'person'!
+Ah...I forgot that I'm not even a real 'person'!
 Whatever,I just wanna be extraodinary